 - Supporting the establishment of a social and environmental self-evaluation system for Paraguayan beef producers to promote greater alignment with sustainable markets and finance’s requirements.

 Currently, the capital market often underestimates sustainability issues and does not adequately account for risks linked to deforestation.
 This results in a significant global misallocation of funds to activities that drive deforestation among other social and environmental problems.

-Specific efforts include:
+Specific efforts included:

 - Hosting workshops and training opportunities to develop the capacity of banks and financial institutions to adequately assess and manage deforestation-related risks.
 This included developing tailored training programs for national financial institutions and regulators in Paraguay, Brazil and Indonesia as well as capacity strengthening for banks that operate globally.

 Mobilizing Public-Private Finance

 Currently, long-term incentives for financial institutions and companies to invest in sustainable agricultural activities at scale are not adequate.
 However, private sector finance is required given the strained state of many public budgets and the size of the agricultural ‘financing gap.’

 The Good Growth Partnership works to capitalize on this growing momentum, aiming to mobilize large-scale private finance in coordination with public finance.
 For instance, the GGP collaborated with the Integrated Finance for the Amazon, Cerrado and Chaco (IFACC) program to test proof of concept approaches on blended finance and integrate them into the capacity building efforts with financial institutions in Paraguay and Brazil.